Vitamin D Deficiency Symptoms

 Vitamin D Deficiency and Digestive Problems

-Digestive problems refer to issues or disorders related to the digestive system, which breaks down food, absorbs nutrients, and eliminates waste.
+Digestive problems refer to issues or disorders related to the digestive system, which breaks down food, absorbs nutrients and eliminates waste.

 It has been observed that there is a link between vitamin D deficiency and digestive problems.
 However, some conditions associated with low vitamin D levels, such as inflammatory bowel disease (IBD) or celiac disease, can cause digestive issues.